-The agreement governing the AML Revolver also contains a financial covenant that requires AML to maintain positive consolidated income before income taxes and consolidated net income for each of its fiscal years.
-While we are currently in compliance with all applicable covenants as of June 26, 2020, there can be no guarantee that we will not breach these covenants in the future.
 Our ability to comply with these covenants may be affected by events and factors beyond our control.
 In the event that we breach one or more covenants, our lenders may choose to declare an event of default and require that we immediately repay all amounts outstanding, terminate any commitment to extend further credit and foreclose on any collateral granted to them to secure such indebtedness.
 The occurrence of any of these events could have a material adverse effect on our business, financial condition and results of operations.

 In addition, we may be able to incur significant additional indebtedness in the future.
-The agreements governing our credit facilities generally do not contain restrictions on the incurrence of additional indebtedness by us.
+While the agreements governing our Senior Secured Credit Facilities generally restrict our and our restricted subsidiaries' ability to incur additional indebtedness, these restrictions are subject to important and significant exceptions and limitations.
 Also, these agreements generally do not prohibit us from incurring obligations that do not constitute indebtedness as defined therein.
 To the extent that we incur additional indebtedness or such other obligations, the risks associated with our indebtedness described above will increase.